fervidus/secure_linux_cis/README.md

 ```
 ## Contributors

-This module is an open source project that was created and maintained by Autostructure.
+This module is an open source project that was created and maintained by Fervid.

 ## Disclaimer